Cinnabar, Queensland: Education

 There are no schools in Cinnabar.
 The nearest government primary schools are Kilkivan State School in neighbouring Kilkivan to the north-west and Goomeri State School in neighbouring Goomeri to the west.
-These schools also offer secondary schooling to Year 10.
+Both these schools also offer secondary schooling to Year 10.
 For secondary schooling to Year 12, the nearest government schools are James Nash State High School in Gympie to the east and Murgon State High School in Murgon to the south-west.

 Attractions

 The Kilkivan to Kingaroy Rail Trail follows the old railway line between the two towns.
 It is 88 km long and passes through Goomeri, Murgon, Wondai, Tingoora, Wooroolin, Memerambi, and Crawford.
 The trail from Kilkivan to Murgon is unsealed.
 A low level bridge was opened across Wide Bay Creek in October 2021.
 Short distances between towns means coffee is never far away.